AEM provides you with two environments:

 Replicate / Replication

-These are the technical terms used to indicate the movement of data (e.g. page content, files, code, user comments) from one environment to another; i.e. when publishing, or reverse-replicating user comments.
+These are the technical terms used to indicate the movement of data (for example, page content, files, code, user comments) from one environment to another; that is, when publishing, or reverse-replicating user comments.